-A network\name\descriptor (0x40) shall be Network Name Descriptor:

-inserted for each NIT sub table.
+Network Name Descriptor: A network name descriptor (0x40) shall be inserted for each NIT sub table.

-A service\list\descriptor (0x41) may be inserted Service list descriptor:

-for each transport stream defined in each NIT section.
-The service\list\descriptor could be applicable when the NorDig logical channel descriptor is not used.
-If used, then all services targeted for the network in a transport stream shall be listed in the service\list\descriptor.
+Service list descriptor: A service_list_descriptor (0x41) may be inserted for each transport stream defined in each NIT section.
+The service_list_descriptor could be applicable when the NorDig logical channel descriptor is not used.
+If used, then all services targeted for the network in a transport stream shall be listed in the service_list_descriptor.
 However, the NorDig IRDs use the SDT to build the service list.
-(The IRD expected behaviour of the service list descriptor and its content is not defined by NorDig Unified IRD specification Error!
-Reference source not found. and DVB SI guidelines Error!
-Reference source not found. is not especially precise.
+(The IRD expected behaviour of the service list descriptor and its content is not defined by NorDig Unified IRD specification [xx] and DVB SI guidelines [xx] is not especially precise.
 Unless a network has defined IRD behaviour more exact, the service list descriptor may be omitted).

-Satellite delivery system descriptor: A satellite\delivery\system\descriptor (0x43)
+Satellite delivery system descriptor: A satellite delivery system descriptor (0x43)